mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

   - [_Built to Sell Radio_](https://builttosell.com/podcast/), Warrilow's podcast, tends to feature larger, less tech-focused companies.
 I listened to episodes with founders that seemed closest to my situation.
 My favorites were [Natalie Nagele](https://builttosell.com/radio/episode-363/) and [Laura Roeder](https://builttosell.com/radio/episode-344/).
     - I [appeared on the show](https://builttosell.com/radio/episode-450/) after my exit.
 - Privately telling other founders I'm thinking of selling
   - I didn't know many people who had been through acquisitions, but I discovered that I knew people who knew people.
-A few friends put me in touch with people they knew with experience going through acquisitions, and those were some of the most informative conversations I had.
+A few friends put me in touch with people they knew who had experience going through acquisitions, and those were some of the most informative conversations I had.
 - [Microconf](https://microconf.com/), an indie-focused founder conference
   - I met Quiet Light at Microconf.
 It was helpful to meet several brokers in person and choose who felt like the best match.
-  - The conference attracts a lot of founders who have been through acquisitions, so it was helpful asking attendees about their experience selling companies.
+  - The conference attracts a lot of founders who have been through acquisitions, so it was helpful to ask attendees about their experience selling companies.
 - Blog posts
   - I learned a lot from reading blog posts about acquisitions written by other indie founders.
   - My favorites were: